nathanziarek/nathanziarek.github.io/_posts/2015-09-25-ga-search-ip-revenue-attribution.md

 ### Attribution Models

-Google Analytics already has a concept of 'attribution models' for use in cmapaign tracking and referral traffic.
-This tool can perform adjustments to how revenue is allocated to transactions that occured after several other interactions.
+Google Analytics already has a concept of 'attribution models' for use in campaign tracking and referral traffic.
+This tool can perform adjustments to how revenue is allocated to transactions that occurred after several other interactions.
 A customer that received an email, then clicked a banner ad before ultimately purchasing could have their transaction apply only to the last interaction (the banner click), spread 50/50, or any other number of possibilities.

 Google could potentially enable a similar tool here.
 In our second scenario above, I'd much prefer that the $50 transaction was spread evenly over all three promotions.
 While this gives two promotions 'credit' for a conversion they didn't take part in, it  at least attributes the *boots* promotion with something.